udapi/udapi-perl/README.md

 # DESCRIPTION

-Udapi is API for processing UD (Universal Dependencies) data.
+Udapi is API and multi-language framework for processing UD (Universal Dependencies) data.
 See [http://udapi.github.io](http://udapi.github.io) and [http://universaldependencies.org](http://universaldependencies.org).
 This distribution is a Perl implementation of the Udapi framework.